-9.3 Social media
+Social media

-It is recognised that you may use social media sites (Facebook, Twitter, etc.) including to receive general information from your employer.
+It is recognised you may use social media sites, in your personal and professional life, such as Facebook, Twitter and so on, and you may use these to receive general information from your employer.
 If you do, you must not discuss or post inappropriate comments online about any persons connected with your work.
 This is to protect confidentiality, personal and professional integrity.

-Think carefully how you present yourself on social media and how your on-line presence may be seen by others including individuals and their families, members of the public and other professionals.
-How you behave on social media should be at the same high standard as your day-to-day behaviour and you must maintain professional boundaries at all times.
+Think carefully how you present yourself on social media and how your online presence may be seen by others including individuals and their families, members of the public and other professionals.
+The way you behave on social media should be at the same high standard as your day-to-day behaviour and you must maintain professional boundaries at all times.

-You must keep to your organisations' policy on use of social media.
+You must keep to your organisation's policy on social media use.